plone/training/theming/creating-customizing-templates.rst

 The ``bobtemplates.plone`` skeleton includes everything you need.

 The only thing we need to do, is to add a template file in the ``theme/views`` folder.
 Here we create a template file named ``slider-images.pt``.
 Luckily we already have this file as an example.
-So the only thing we need to do is, to rename the file ``slider-images.pt.examle```to ``slider-images.pt``.
+So the only thing we need to do is, to rename the file ``slider-images.pt.example```to ``slider-images.pt``.

 .. code-block:: bash

    $ tree views/
    views/
-   └── slider-images.pt.examle
+   └── slider-images.pt.example

 The template code looks like this: